John Wycliffe: Basic positions in philosophy

 The centre of Wycliffe's philosophical system is formed by the doctrine of the prior existence in the thought of God of all things and events.
 While Platonic realism would view "beauty' as a property that exists in an ideal form independently of any mind or thing, "for Wycliffe every universal, as part of creation, derived its existence from God, the Creator".
 Wycliffe was a close follower of Augustine, and always upheld the primacy of the Creator over the created reality.

-A second key point of Wycliffe's is his emphasis on the notion of divine Lordship, explored in De dominio Divino (c.
-1373), which examines the relationship between God and his creatures.
-The practical application of this for Wycliffe was seen in the rebellious attitude of individuals (particulars) towards rightful authority (universals).
-In De civili dominio he discusses the appropriate circumstance under which an entity may be seen as possessing authority over lesser subjects.
-Dominium is always conferred by God.
-"Beyond all doubt, intellectual and emotional error about universals is the cause of all sin that reigns in the world."
 In some of his teachings, as in De annihilatione, the influence of Thomas Aquinas can be detected.

 He said that Democritus, Plato, Augustine, and Grosseteste far outranked Aristotle.
 So far as his relations to the philosophers of the Middle Ages are concerned, he held to realism as opposed to the nominalism advanced by William of Ockham.

 A number of Wycliffe's ideas have been carried forward in the twentieth century by philosopher and Reformed theologian Cornelius Van Til.

+Dominium

+A second key point of Wycliffe's is his emphasis on the notion of divine Lordship (dominium).

+De dominio Divino (c.
+1373) examines the relationship between God and his creatures.
+The practical application of this for Wycliffe was seen in the rebellious attitude of individuals (particulars) towards rightful authority (universals).

+"Beyond all doubt, intellectual and emotional error about universals is the cause of all sin that reigns in the world."

+In De civili dominio ("On Civil Dominion", c.
+1377) he discusses the appropriate circumstance under which an entity may be seen as possessing authority over lesser subjects.
+Dominium is always conferred by God: injuries inflicted on someone personally by a king should be born by them submissively, a conventional idea, but injuries by a king against God should be patiently resisted even to death.
+Gravely sinful kings and popes forfeited their divine right to obedience.
+Versions of this were taken up by Lollards and Hussites.